gluecodes/gluecodes-forms/README.md

 ```
 .
 |-- brief.json                  <-- details about the component
-|-- customizableClasses.json    <-- CSS classes to be custimizable from outside of your component.
+|-- customizableClasses.json    <-- CSS classes to be customizable from outside of your component.
 |-- getTestingData.js           <-- a function returning testing data that are passed to a component, these will be visible when inserting the component in GlueCodes IDE
 |-- googleFonts.json            <-- Google fonts to be imported, they will be preloaded at the app level
 |-- index.jsx                   <-- a JSX function which is your actual component